nleobandung/culinary-critique/README.md

 ```

 #### Running
-To start the frontend application, run:
+To start the frontend application, in the client terminal, run:
 ```
-cd client
 npm start
 ```